lmbek/gobek/README.md

 ## Requirements to developers
 Go 1.20+
 Chrome (Windows) or Chromium (Linux)
+This is a GUI and thereby it requires more than just using CMD/Terminal on a server (It is made for users)

 ## Requirements for users
 Chrome (Windows) or Chromium (Linux)